AhmedAhmedEG/PyAdhan/README.md

 2- Open the cmd and make the project's folder is your current working directory, then run Build.bat and it will handle the building and the size optimizing processes automatically.

-> **_NOTE:_** The "Build.bat" file runs the "Builder.py" file in the virual enviroment, "Builder.py" uses cx_Freeze package to build the application, it also exceludes unused base python libraries, and it also includes custom code that removes unused parts of pyside6 library that takes alot of extra space.
+> **_NOTE:_** The "Build.bat" file runs the "Builder.py" file in the virtual enviroment, "Builder.py" uses cx_Freeze package to build the application, it also exceludes unused base python libraries, and it also includes custom code that removes unused parts of pyside6 library that takes alot of extra space.